-Occupational skill building: Cooking & Canteen Management Course (C&CMC) Costume Jewellery Training Course (CJMC) Driving Classes Computer Classes Spoken English Classes Liaison with government-run programmes / institutes (Project Hunnar, Beauty & Wellness course, etc.) or (similar) NGO-run training programmes
+Occupational skill building: Cooking & Canteen Management Course (C&CMC) Costume Jewellery Training Course (CJMC) Driving Classes Computer Classes Spoken English Classes (using TLM) Liaison with government-run programmes / institutes (Project Hunnar, Beauty & Wellness course, etc.) or (similar) NGO-run training programmes

 Identity: Youth are encouraged to get documents in order (such as) • Voter cards • Ration cards • PAN card • AADHAR

 Finance: Breakthrough members are taught financial literacy to instil a culture of saving Breakthrough members are encouraged to open & maintain accounts with the help of SKHM staff